Garbage in Data Out

 It can and will and does influence you!

-The dangers of “Garbage In, Data Out”
+The Dangers of “Garbage In, Data Out”

-- For example, we have a lactose-intolerant member of the household, so our trash has Lactaid boxes.
+• We have a lactose-intolerant member of the household, so our trash has Lactaid boxes.

-- Right now, my paper waste includes mailers from museums (where I am a member, so they say “RENEW”), and brochures from brands I have purchased in the past.
+• Right now, my paper waste includes mailers from museums (where I am a member, so they say “RENEW”), and brochures from brands I have purchased in the past.

-- Mailers from political parties reveal my political affiliation.
+• Mailers from political parties reveal my political affiliation.

 Once you set it out, it is fair game for anyone!